erizov/Professor/semester_3/lecture_10_graph_algorithms/bfs/README.md

 ### Application

 5. Can you implement Bfs from memory without looking at the code?
-6. What real-world problem could you solve using Bfs?
+6. What real-world problem could youaddresse using Bfs?

 ### Debugging

 7. What are the most common mistakes when implementing Bfs?
-8. How would you test your Bfs implementation?
+8. How would you test your Bfs deployment?

-**Scoring**: If you can answer 6+ questions confidently, you've mastered this algorithm!
+**Scoring**: If you can answer 6+ questions confidently, you've mastered this aapproach

 ## Algorithm Visualization